caelum/vraptor-paperclip/README.markdown

 }
 ```

-This will resize the image maitaining its original proportion.
+This will resize the image maintaining its original proportion.
 You can also specify a ratio
-in the annotation, for example, `@Resize(ratio=0.5)` will resize the orginal image to
+in the annotation, for example, `@Resize(ratio=0.5)` will resize the original image to
 the half of its original size.

-#### Resizing programmatically

 You can also use the `ImageResizer` class to resize your images programmatically: